tpope/pry-editline/README.markdown

 Actually, I already added `C-o` for you.
 So don't add that one.
 It already works.
 It stands for "open".

+> What about vi readline bindings?

+They're supported, too.
+In addition to `C-x C-e` and `C-o` in insert mode, you can use `o` in normal mode.

 > It's not working on OS X.

 By default, readline on OS X uses libedit.
 I don't know what that means